Risk and finance transformation – Special report 2019

 Call for regulators to ditch standard scenarios for more sensitive approach

 Changing regulations and new accounting standards are creating enormous challenges for financial organisations.
-SAS explores why, to successfully meet these new requirements, organisations need to rethink the way they operate
+Thorsten Hein, principal product marketing manager, risk research and quantitative solutions at SAS, explores why, to successfully meet these…

 Regulators shouldn’t run a bank – but Basel III and stress tests have put them in the cockpit